 Jeff Bezos is not the only businessman to dream of a drone filled future.
 Now that the Federal Aviation Administration (FAA) has said “yes” to a half dozen film companies who asked permission to use drones in their work, the already large pile of petitions from other would-be droners is growing even higher.
 At least 13 petitioners have added their pleas for exemptions from a prohibition on commercial drone use since Sept.
 29, according to Sunlight’s Scout tool.
 As of Sept.
 25, the agency was already considering 40 such petitions.

 These include Northern Virginia OmniVersatile Solutions, LLC, a company that wants to use drones to help clients practice “precision agriculture.”
 On its website, the company claims it has $16 million in current defense contracts with the federal government.
 Another, First Flight Photography, LLC, wants to conduct aerial photography.
-Another, Industrial Aerobotics, LLC, wants to do aerial surveys for industries including agriculture, power utilities and professional surveyors.
+Another, Industrial Aerobotics, LLC, and aviation schools chicago il wants to do aerial surveys for industries including agriculture, power utilities and professional surveyors.

 The film companies were helped along in their quest at the FAA by the considerable lobbying heft of the Motion Picture Association of America (MPAA).
 Headed by former Sen. Chris Dodd, D-Conn., the MPAA has reported spending more than $26 million since 1989 on federal lobbying alone; in 2013-2014, the total reported is more than $2.8 million, according to Influence Explorer.
 While he was in Congress, Dodd was the recipient of at least $5,000 from the MPAA PAC and from former MPAA president Jack Valenti and his wife.